saeedezzati/superpower-chatgpt/README.md

 🔁 Auto Sync: Never lose your chats.
 Automatically sync a copy of all your chats on ChatGPT to your computer

-📥 Export: Select and Export any number of your chats into multiple formats(.txt, .json, .md)
+📥 Export: Select and Export any number of your chats into multiple formats(.txt, .json, .md).
+You can also export your prompt history, your settings, your shortcuts and your folders.

 🔎 Search and Highlight: Search through all your previous chats on ChatGPT and highlight results for quick review